luochen1990/coffee-mate/README.md

 - `iterator`: given an array, return it's iterator form, an iterator will pass through directly.
 - `iterator.end`: the symbol of iterating ending. if `iterating.end` is returned, the iterating is finished.
 - `list`: given an iterator, return an array, an array will pass through directly.
-- `foreach`: given an iterator, an callback function, an optional init value for result, execute `callback(item, result)` for each item yeild by the iterator, finally return the result value(which should be modified by the callback directly).
+- `foreach`: given an iterator, an callback function, an optional init value for result, execute `callback(item, result)` for each item yield by the iterator, finally return the result value(which should be modified by the callback directly).
 - `foreach.break`: the symbol of foreach breaking. if `foreach.break` is returned, the foreach loop is finished.
 - `enumerate`: given an iterator, array or object, returns an iterator which yields `[key, value]` pairs.
 - `nature_number`: given an optional first element, returns an unlimitted increasing integer iterator.